pichim/PM2_PES_Board_Example/docs/markdown/line_follower.md

 **NOTE:**
 - Follow the instructions [Motor M2 Closed-Loop Velocity Control](../markdown/dc_motor.md#motor-m2-closed-loop-velocity-control)
-- The control algorithm in the ``LineFollower`` driver works best if the motion planner for the dc motors is disabled.
+- The control algorithm in the ``LineFollower`` driver works best if the motion planner for the dc motors is disabled (should be default).

-### Create Line Follower Object (in case you don't want to develop your own line follower Algorithm)
+### Create Line Follower Object

 Initially, it's essential to add the suitable driver to our ***main.cpp*** file and then create an object with the following variables defined (in **SI** units):

-- SDA pin - Used for data transfer in I2C standard
+- SDA pin - Used for data transfer in I2C standard (``PB_9``)
-- SCL pin - Used for clock synchronization
+- SCL pin - Used for clock synchronization (``PB_8``)
+- bar_dist - Distance from wheel axis to leds on sensor bar / array
 - d_wheel - Wheel diameter in meters
 - b_wheel - Wheelbase, distance from wheel to wheel in meters
-- bar_dist - Distance from wheel axis to leds on sensor bar / array
 - max_motor_vel_rps - Maximum motor speed given in revolutions per second

-The remaining values are defined by default, but there is a possibility to change some of the parameters, as described below the description of the internal algorithm operation.
+The remaining values are defined by default, but there is a possibility to change some of the parameters, as described below the description of the internal algorithm.

 ```
 #include "pm2_drivers/LineFollower.h"